 How to Dispute Errors on Your ChexSystems Report

 If you think your ChexSystems report might be inaccurate, it is possible to dispute the information in your file.
-Once you open a dispute, ChexSystems and the relevant bank must be able to prove its accuracy, otherwise the negative information must be removed.
+Once you open a dispute, ChexSystems and the relevant bank must be able to prove its accuracy; otherwise, the negative information must be removed.
 However, the fact that you paid all the money owed to the bank on an account does not mean the bank or ChexSystems must remove the negative mark.
-The report is meant to be a reflection of your banking history, not your current situation.
+The report is intended to be a reflection of your banking history, not your current situation.

 What Constitutes Acceptable Proof

-Acceptable proof of a negative item can take many forms, including a copy of the canceled check or a copy of the original banking contract you signed when you opened the account.
-Without these records the relevant information must be removed as unproven and the negative items must be removed from your ChexSystems report.
+ChexSystems can provide several forms of acceptable proof, including a copy of the canceled check or a copy of the original banking contract you signed when you opened the account.
+If they cannot provide proof, the relevant information must be removed from your report.

 Once you’ve started the dispute process, you can potentially have erroneous or unproven information permanently removed from your ChexSystems report.
 From there, you should be able to open a bank account again without any problems.